MiguelGarciaSanchez/First-Passage/README.rst

 main_circumference.py:
 ----------------------
-	Computes the global mean time until absorption of a brownian particle diffusing in a circunference.
+	Computes the global mean time until absorption of a brownian particle diffusing in a circumference.
 		|
 		| Absorbing region: Given by min and max angles [theta_min, theta_max]
 		|